-Banks Sadler is a leading global creative event management and venue sourcing agency.
-It works with some of the world's leading and most innovative brands.
+Banks Sadler is a leading global creative event management and venue sourcing agency working with some of the world's most innovative brands.
 On behalf of its client, GSK, Banks Sadler sought to organize three international conferences, each with its own subject matter and each taking place in different locations.

-Banks Sadler is an award-winning event management and venue sourcing agency with offices in London, Windsor, York, Düsseldorf, Paris and New York; last year it handled over 13,500 venue bookings, and over 570 event management projects delivered in 66 countries.
+Banks Sadler is an award-winning event management and venue sourcing agency with offices in London, Windsor, York, Düsseldorf, Paris and New York.
+In 2017 it handled over 13,500 venue bookings, and over 570 event management projects delivered in 66 countries.

-GlaxoSmithKline plc is a British pharmaceutical company headquartered in Brentford, London.
-Established in 2000 by a merger of Glaxo Wellcome and SmithKline Beecham, GSK was the world's sixth largest pharmaceutical company.
+GlaxoSmithKline plc (GSK) is a British pharmaceutical company headquartered in Brentford, London.
+Established in 2000 by a merger of Glaxo Wellcome and SmithKline Beecham, GSK was until recently the world's sixth largest pharmaceutical company.

 With three upcoming events to organize, the Banks Sadler team needed to accommodate for a range of requirements.
-Because each event would have an international audience, one such need was to provide interpreting.
-However, with a small venue and a fluid agenda, hiring interpreting booths was an unattractive prospect.
-A second requirement that the event team needed to take into account was that these events would cover some groundbreaking research in highly specialist areas, and therefore interpreters with a solid subject knowledge of these areas were required.
+Because each event would have an international audience, interpreting was top-of-mind.
+However, with a small venue and a highly fluid agenda, hiring interpreting booths was an unattractive prospect.
+A second requirement was that these events would cover some groundbreaking research in highly specialist areas, and therefore interpreters with a solid subject knowledge of these areas were required.

-The Banks Sadler team knew that attendees of the conferences, consisting of two explorations of specialist areas in pharmaceuticals and a sales kick-off meeting, would have their smart devices with them onsite.
+The Banks Sadler team knew that attendees of the conferences — consisting of two explorations of specialist areas in pharmaceuticals and a sales kick-off meeting — would have their smart devices with them.
 The team was also unsure how many attendees would need interpreting.
 This made for a compelling case to use remote simultaneous interpreting.
-Interprefy held several meetings to discuss each aspect of the conferences and provided remote support prior to, and throughout, each event.
+Interprefy held several meetings to discuss each aspect of the three conferences, providing remote support prior to, and throughout, each event.

-The feedback was overwhelmingly positive and for each of these events, Interprefy was selected to provide its remote simultaneous interpreting solution.
+The feedback was overwhelmingly positive from attendees, the customer GSK, and our client Banks Sadler.
 Because specialist interpreters would have been hard to find locally, a significant benefit of using Interprefy was that interpreters were sourced at a global level using language service provider, Interprenet.